AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Select whether to show dimension items that come immediately or eventually before the selected node:

-   * [!UICONTROL **Immediately before**]: Shows the top dimension items that come directly before the selected node in the journey.
+   * [!UICONTROL **Immediately before**]: Shows the top dimension items that come directly before the selected node.
+Use this when you want to know what occurred immediately before a given step in the journey.
+For example, you can see which page people visit immediately before visiting a given product page.

-   * [!UICONTROL **Eventually before**]: Shows the top dimension items that eventually come before the selected node in the journey.
-Use this option when the step immediately before the selected node has no data for the primary metric that Journey canvas uses to determine the top nodes.
+   * [!UICONTROL **Eventually before**]: Shows the top dimension items that come before the selected node at any point in the journey, not necessarily the very previous step.
+Use this when the selected node is the key event in your analysis and you want to see what people did at any point leading up to it.
+For example, before a purchase, you can see the top pages people had visited at any earlier point in the journey.

 1. Select where you want to show the dimension items: